apache/flink/docs/apis/programming_guide.md

 class name manually for cases where the JAR manifest contains neither attribute.

 2. If the entry point class implements the `org.apache.flinkapi.common.Program`, then the system calls the `getPlan(String...)` method to obtain the program plan to execute.
-The `getPlan(String...)` method was the only possible way of defining a program in the *Record API* (see [0.4 docs](http://stratosphere.eu/docs/0.4/)) and is also supported in the new Java API.

 3. If the entry point class does not implement the `org.apache.flinkapi.common.Program` interface, the system will invoke the main method of the class.